jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-dj-schwa-s-a-s-h-by-day.md

 **RR:** Your label Beef Records is making a mark.
 Tell us how it started and what we can expect from it this year.

-**DJ Schwa:** About 13 years ago I was working on label called Tribal Vision with my partner Slater.
+**DJ Schwa:** About 13 years ago I was working on label called [Tribal Vision](https://www.facebook.com/tribalvisionrecords/) with my partner [Slater](https://www.facebook.com/djslatertribalvision/).
 Then I realised I wanna do something on my own with my own understanding of techno and electro.
-First release was a compilation Prime Cuts with names such Martinez and Trentemoller.
+First release was a compilation Prime Cuts with names such Martinez and [Trentemoller](https://www.facebook.com/trentemoller/).
 These producers influenced me a lot.
-The rest is a history.
+The rest is history.
 We are still pressing 12” records, we also did 6 CD albums and many digital releases.
 The most recent project on Beef is 2 vinyl samplers and LP by BUSZ™ (Pier Bucci and Oskar Szafraniec).
 Great jazzy techno / minimal music.
 LP is coming out in a few weeks.
 The samplers you can check here and here.”

 [https://soundcloud.com/beef/sets/busz-tm-tipico-lationo](https://soundcloud.com/beef/sets/beefep017-busz-tm-dubai)